 How do I make a complaint about my bank, building society or credit union?

 Individual complaints about financial products and services, unless they are of a prudential concern, should be directed in writing to the institution.
-If you are unsatisfied with the response you receive, you may be able to lodge a complaint with the Financial Ombudsman Service (FOS).
+If you are unsatisfied with the response you receive, you may be able to lodge a complaint with the Australian Financail Complaints Authority (AFCA).
 This is a free and independent dispute resolution service.
-The FOS can be contacted on 1800 367 287 or online at www.fos.org.au.
+You can contact AFCA on 1800 931 678 or online at www.afca.org.au.

-For information about being a whistleblower or making a public interest disclosure go to the whistleblower page.
+Read more about being a whistleblower or making a public interest disclosure.